stlk/blog/_posts/2011-10-28-netduino-binary-clock-with-pcf8574.md

 ---
 layout: post
 title: Netduino binary clock with PCF8574

+excerpt: "Recently I found yet another binary clock and I realised that it might be nice way to try I<sup>2</sup>C expander **PCF8574**."
 ---

 Recently I found yet another binary clock and I realised that it might be nice way to try I<sup>2</sup>C expander **PCF8574**.
 [PCF8574][1] is cheap and easy to use 8bit I<sup>2</sup>C expander.
 Schematic below shows the minute part of circuit.
 Hour part is exactly the same except you can leave out one LED.